+EECS 582 Computer Science & Interdisciplinary Computing Capstone (3)

-EECS 581 CS Design I (3).
-The background and planning phase of a two-semester, team-oriented lecture/laboratory course involving the specification, design, implementation, and documentation of a significant software system.
-The course includes the consideration of project management, ethics, economics, and technical writing.
-Intended for students graduating the following calendar year.
-EECS 581 should be immediately followed by EECS 582 in the following semester.
-Prerequisite: EECS 448.
-Corequisite: EECS 510 and EECS 560.
+Team-orientated lecture/laboratory course involving the specification, design, implementation, testing, and documentation of a significant software project over the full course of the semester.
+The course includes the consideration of project management, economics, and technical writing.
+Pre-requisites: EECS 581 and upper-level EECS Eligibility.